Photo: Nevil Zaveri

 As a parent, there are lots of conversations you might rather not have with your kids.
 The idea of willingly starting a talk about sex, substance use or the kind of things they may be seeing online can feel very scary.

 But if you don't do it, who will?
 Unfortunately for you, your kids are relying on you for information and, just as importantly, support on the really challenging stuff.

 Open the conversation early and they may come back when they're really stuck and worried.

 These days, of course, it's not just you and their friends who have information.
 There's the whole rest of the world, via the internet.

-This is a good thing, in a way: it relieves you of some of the pressure (nope, sorry, not all).
+This is a good thing, in a way. it relieves you of some of the pressure (nope, sorry, not all).
 You don't have to know everything any more.
-But you do still have to be on their side. perhaps more than ever, given the barrage of social media stuff they face.
+But you do still have to be on their side. perhaps more than ever, given the barrage of social media information they face.